How Educational Institutions Shape Identity and Leadership

 Institutions do not merely teach subjects.
 They teach standards.

-Editorial illustration showing a university campus environment guiding students toward leadership careers, symbolizing how educational institutions shape identity and leadership development.
+Editorial illustration showing a university campus environment guiding students toward leadership careers, symbolizing institutional identity in education and leadership development.

 Identity Is Built Inside Institutions